-JAMES CITY Co., Va. - An armed barricade situation in the 4600 block of Noland Boulevard in the Liberty Crossing neighborhood ended without injuries Wednesday evening.
+JAMES CITY Co., Va. - A Williamsburg Police officer was sentenced on Friday after an armed barricade situation in 4600 block of Noland Boulevard in the Liberty Crossing neighborhood.

-James City County Police say the barricade situation reportedly began as a domestic-related incident, during which the suspect, 50-year-old Richard Frederick Drab, Jr., allegedly fired an AR-15 rifle one time inside the home.
+James City County Police say the barricade situation reportedly began as a domestic-related incident, during which 50-year-old Richard Frederick Drab, Jr. allegedly fired an AR-15 rifle one time inside the home.

 Court documents reveal that Drab was "intoxicated and carrying a firearm" inside his home.
 Drab's wife said he told her to call the police and when she didn't, he "raised the firearm, a rifle, at her and said, 'Are you going to call the police now?'"